MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 > It is important to note that total auditing requires that *all* copies of a document be checked during each auditing cycle.
 A document may be assigned to any segment within a cycle, but it must be present in some segment of each cycle.
 The sampling of documents for each segment of the auditing can be systematic (some 25% subset of the collection each quarter, e.g., every fourth document in some list) or random (e.g., choose randomly 25% of the collection from among the remaining unaudited documents each quarter); but it is important that the total auditing actually be *total*.
 That is, auditing segments must sample documents ***without replacement*** each cycle.
 Sampling with replacement permits some documents to be missed in each cycle and reduces the effectiveness of auditing.

 Exhibit nnn shows the deleterious impact of random sampling with replacement on the effectiveness of auditing.
 (The figures shown here are for three copies; for larger numbers of copies, e.g., five, the loss rates are smaller but the comparisons hold.)

+<mark>Note: common random auditing is much lower than 100% a year -- seen 20% or even 5% a year</mark>

 ![Exhibit nnn: Auditing using random selection WITH replacement predictably misses some documents entirely, reducing the effectiveness of auditing and increasing losses. ](../oldpictures/audit/random/baseline-auditrandomvsbaseline-c3.png){width=80%}